 Peggy Lloyd joined the Depot and Museum in 2002 and reestablished the displays so that we could reopen in 2003 after the renovation and restoration.
 Peggy's background in history and research helped us expand the depth of our information.

-Ken E. Petre has been curator since November 2013.
-Ken led the efforts to acquire the Civil War sites of Elkins' Ferry and Battle of Prairie D'Ane.
-He will also be remembered for spearheading the relocation of the early 1900s wooden P & NW caboose from its home at the old Midway facility to the display track on the northern end of the museum property, not only having it moved, but raising more than 14,000 dollars towards its renovation and restoration.
+Ken E. Petre was curator from November 26th, 2013, to June 15th, 2017.
+Ken had the backboard in the archive moved in order to create a meeting room in the front part of the museum archive, leaving the remaining portion to function as an archiving/research area.
+The artifacts located behind the backboard were then incorporated into the museum's greater exhibition area.
+During his time as curator, Ken led the efforts to acquire the Civil War sites of Elkins' Ferry (appraised at more than one-million dollars) and Battle of Prairie D'Ane (appraised at 1.4 million dollars).
+He will also be remembered for spearheading the relocation of the early 1920s wooden P & NW caboose from its home at the old Midway facility to the display track on the northern end of the museum property, not only having it moved, but raising more than 22,000 dollars towards its renovation and restoration.
+The Petre family donated $5,000 towards moving the caboose, with the museum paying a cost-share of $3,000.
+An anonymous donor donated $10,000 in memory of John W. Teeter, Jr..
+Other grants acquired toward the caboose were a $2,000 grant from the Prescott Rotary Club for fencing, a $1,000 grant from the Walmart Community Fund, and a $1,000 grant from the Firestone Community Fund.